Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/05_bosh_instance-internals.md

   free -g
   ```

-1. Exit the vm when done.
+1. Exit the vm when done and go back to the Ops Mgr VM ssh session.

    ```execute
    exit